jvivianwang/SpaceTrader/README.md

 -SkillAllocate in the configSkillSubScene.
 -connection between player class and main/configpage java file.
 -Validate name when submit
--calculate skill points and display on the configSkillSubScene.
+-calculate skillImage points and display on the configSkillSubScene.

 Jiawei 1/29/20: